By concentrating on precision, one arrives at technique, but by concentrating on technique one does not arrive at precision.Bruno Walter

-- The top face (surface where the brand is stamped) need not be straight, but it must be square to the sides (and therefore parallel with the ura) at all points along the blade’s length.
+- The top face (surface where the brand is stamped) need not be planar along its length, but it must be square to the sides (and therefore parallel with the ura) at all points along the blade’s length.

 Make no mistake, this is a tall order in a hand-forged tool that has never seen a milling machine, planer, or CNC grinder.
 Few handmade mortise chisels can meet these standards when new, but these details can make all the difference.

 Let’s begin the examination part of this job.
 You will need a 6~12″ straightedge, a small precision square like the Matsui Precision products we carry, and a precision caliper, whether vernier, dial or digital it matters not.